Edderic/edderic.github.io/_posts/2015-07-26-personal-solutions-to-david-barbers-bayesian-reasoning-and-machine-learning.markdown

 p(label=true|terrorist=true) = 0.95
 $$

-We can infer from the former that only 5% of upstanding citizens got mislabeled (false positive):
+We can infer from the former that only 5% of terrorists got mislabeled as good people (false negative):

 $$
-p(label=true|terrorist=false) = 0.05
+p(label=false|terrorist=true) = 0.05
 $$

 "95% of all upstanding citizens are identified as such":